Amin Zahzouh

 El Amin Zahzouh (أمين زحزوح; born 1 August 2000) is a Moroccan professional football player who plays as an attacking midfielder for Qatar Stars League club Al-Wakrah and the Morocco national team.

 Career

-A youth product of Mohammed VI Football Academy, Zahzouhhad a year-long stint with Angers in 2019 before returning to Morocco with Union Touarga in 2020.
+A youth product of Mohammed VI Football Academy, Zahzouh had a year-long stint with Angers in 2019 before returning to Morocco with Union Touarga in 2020.
 On 13 July 2023, He transferred to AS FAR.
 On 14 November 2024 after a successful debut season where he was named the Botola Newcomer of the Season, he extended his contract with AS FAR until 2027.
-On 21 July 2025, he transferred to the Qatar Stars League club Al-Wakrah.
+On 21 July 2025, he was transferred to the Qatar Stars League club Al-Wakrah.

 International career

 In June 2025, he was called up to the senior Morocco national team for a set of friendlies.